Salesforce opportunity reporting – formulas for calculating sales performance

 Value of opportunities won per value of opportunities closed

-This one is a bit trickier because it requires knowledge on how the opportunity standard fields function.
-After that it becomes relatively simple.
+This one is a bit trickier because it requires knowledge of how the opportunity standard fields function.
+After that, it becomes relatively simple.

 This compares all closed opportunities based on Expected Revenue to Amount.
 The Expected revenue field is a standard opportunity field that shows what the expected amount on the opportunity is.

 1) If an opportunity is “Closed Lost”, the Expected Revenue is 0 Euros.
 (0% of the amount)

 2) If the opportunity is “Closed Won”, the Expected Revenue = Amount (100% of the amount)